Disney's 'Frozen' becomes top-grossing animated film ever

-NEW YORK Disney's hit film "Frozen" has become the top-grossing animated film in box office history, the studio said on Sunday as the musical topped $1 billion in global sales.
+NEW YORK Disney's hit film "Frozen" has become the top-grossing animated film in box office history, the studio said on Sunday as the musical topped $1 billion (600 million pounds) in global sales.

 The film has sold $398.4 million worth of tickets at domestic (U.S. and Canadian) theatres since opening on November 27 on the eve of the Thanksgiving Holiday weekend.
 Foreign box offices have added another $674 million, for a global total of $1.072 billion, Disney said.